AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

    - Interrupt
    - Data from another task

-* Tasks synchronized and communicating with protected objects
+* Tasks can synchronize and communicate via protected objects

 -----------------------------------
 What Tasks Look Like in Ravenscar